Set up user authentication with LDAP

-Splunk authentication takes precedence over any external systems.
+Native Splunk authentication takes precedence over any external schemes.
 This is the order in which Splunk Enterprise authenticates a user:

-1. Splunk authentication is attempted first.
+- Splunk Enterprise attempts native authentication first.
 If the account is expired or otherwise fails, there is no follow up LDAP login attempt.

-2. If local user does not exist, LDAP login is attempted or scripted authentication is attempted if enabled.
-For more information about scripted authentication see "Set up user authentication with external systems."
+- If a local user does not exist, Splunk Enterprise attempts an LDAP login or a scripted authentication, if that is enabled.
+For more information about scripted authentication, see "Set up user authentication with external systems."

 Have questions?
 Visit Splunk Answers and see what questions and answers the Splunk community has around LDAP authentication with Splunk.